DataDog/brod/README.md

 # brod

-brod allows you to produce messages to the Kafka distributed publish/subscribe messaging service.
+brod lets you produce messages to the Kafka distributed publish/subscribe messaging service.
 It started as a fork of pykafka (https://github.com/dsully/pykafka), but became a total rewrite as we needed to add many features.